Symmetry and Evolution in Quantum Gravity

 To study our model, we will use the formalism of best matching,\footnote{Specifically, we are referring to the part of the best--matching procedure involved with spatial relationalism.
-For details on best matching see \cite{barbour:nature,barbourbertotti:mach,barbour:scale_inv_particles} or \cite{sg:dirac_algebra}.} although a variety of other techniques could be used.
+For details on best matching see \cite{barbourbertotti:mach,barbour:scale_inv_particles} or \cite{sg:dirac_algebra}.} although a variety of other techniques could be used.
 The reason for utilsing best matching is that it allows for an explicit parametrization of the symmetric coordinate (and its conjugate momentum) via a phase space extension.
 This will prove to be unavoidable for the consistent treatment of reparametrization invariant theories.
-Thus, best matching provides a direct link between these cases.
+Thus, best matching provides a useful tool for treating this case.
 We will develop the required aspects of best matching as they are needed so that no previous knowledge of best matching will be required to follow the argument.

 We consider a finite dimensional configuration space, $\mA$, with coordinates, $q^a$ on which a Lie group $\mathcal G$ acts such that

 is a global invariance of $S[\gamma]$.
 Here, $G^a_b$ is a some $\dim (\mA)$ representation of $\mathcal{G}$ parametrized by $\theta^\alpha \in T\mathcal G = \mathfrak g$, an element of the Lie algebra of $\mathcal G$ in some chart.
 The indices $a,b$ range from 1 to $\dim (\mA)$ and $\alpha$ ranges from 1 to $\dim (\mathfrak g)$.
 By global invariance, we mean that $S[\gamma]$ is invariant under time-\emph{independent} choices of $\theta^\alpha$.
 There are several ways to express this in terms of an explicit mathematical condition on the action.
 We will follow the procedure laid out by best matching, which involves first artificially parameterizing the symmetry by introducing an auxiliary field.